Isaac Paredes Player Props: Rays vs. Diamondbacks

 Isaac Paredes At The Plate

-- Among the qualifying batters in baseball, his batting average ranks 74th, his on-base percentage ranks 27th, and he is 39th in the league in slugging.
+- Among qualified hitters, he ranks 59th in batting average, while his on-base percentage ranks 24th and he is 27th in slugging.

+- Paredes has picked up a hit in 56.3% of his 71 games this year, with more than one hit in 23.9% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.